I’ll never forget when project estimation was used against my team.

 - Effort: How much work is involved with each feature?
 How much automated testing should we perform?

 - Team Size: How many people are available to work on this project?
+Will the team grow over the project?

 - Deadlines: How much time do we have to develop?